-Prerequisites: MBA 525, plus undergraduate course in microeconomics strongly recommended.
+Prerequisites: Undergraduate course in microeconomics strongly recommended.

 This course explores the concepts of economic optimization, the estimation of demand, and cost and pricing analysis.
 An introduction to economic forecasting and decision making under conditions of risk and uncertainty is also included.